 - Will the kids be watching?
 If you need parental controls, Amazon offers a comprehensive set of filters for young viewers, both on its Fire TV devices and within Amazon Prime itself.
 Hulu says it respects the content settings on your device but doesn’t offer any specific controls of its own.

 - Live TV?
-Hulu + Live TV is really the only choice between the two services.
-Amazon’s Fire TV Recast is an intriguing way to acquire free, OTA broadcasts, but it’s not quite the same thing.
-Sure, you’re going to be paying quite a bit more for the addition of Hulu + Live TV to complement your on-demand content, but the $40 monthly subscription is a fraction of what you would be paying for a normal cable bill.
+Hulu with Live TV is really the only choice between the two services.
+Amazon’s Fire TV Recast is an intriguing way to gain free OTA broadcasts, but it’s not quite the same thing.
+Sure, you’re going to be paying much more for the addition of Hulu + Live TV to complement your on-demand content, but the $70 monthly subscription is a fraction of what you would pay for a normal cable bill.

-If you’ve already got an Amazon Prime membership, then there’s hardly any contest — you’re already paying for Prime Video, so you might as well enjoy it.
-You may want to consider adding Hulu’s cheaper ad-supported plan as a quick-and-easy way to see some of the shows you might be missing.
+In the battle of Hulu versus Amazon Prime, if you’ve already got an Amazon Prime membership, then there’s hardly any contest — you’re already paying for Prime Video, so you might as well enjoy it.
+You might add Hulu’s cheaper ad-supported plan as a quick, simple way to see some shows and live TV you might be missing.

-If you don’t have a Prime membership, however, a no-ads Hulu subscription is our winner.
-Despite the lack of 4K and better sound formats, Hulu has the kind of content that will please almost any viewer, especially if you like major network TV shows.
+If you don’t have a Prime membership, however, a no-ads Hulu subscription is a solid choice.
+Despite the lack of 4K and better sound formats, Hulu has the content to please almost any viewer, especially if you like major network TV shows.

 - The best movies on Hulu right now (June 2023)